 35 Fabulous Facts About Frank Sinatra

 You know that Frank Sinatra was as talented a singer as he was an actor.
 That he had a collection of nicknames, from The Voice to Ol’ Blue Eyes.
 And that he liked to do things “My Way.”
-In honor of what would have been the legendary crooner’s 102nd birthday, here are 35 things you might not have known about Frank Sinatra.
+Here are 35 things you might not have known about Frank Sinatra.

 1. HIS BIRTH WAS A TRAUMATIC ONE.

 Born on December 12, 1915, in an apartment in Hoboken, New Jersey, Francis Albert Sinatra was blue and not breathing when he was yanked out of his mother with forceps.
 Thought to be dead, the infant was laid on the kitchen counter while the doctor attended to his mother.
 His grandmother picked up the newborn, stuck him under some cold water, and little Frank wailed out his first song.